KiDxS/BizScrape-API/README.md

 git clone https://github.com/KiDxS/BizScrape-API

 # Copy the .env_sample to .env
 // To change the time when it will fetch data, change the value of the MILLISECONDS variable to the corresponding millisecond value.
+(Default: 25 mins)

 # Build the image and run a container